JPry/choir-guides/_feasts/the-nativity-of-the-theotokos.md

 # Divine Liturgy
 antiphon_12: See sheet
-antiphon_3: Apolytikion of the Holy Cross
+antiphon_3: Apolytikion of Natitivity of the Theotokos
 post_entrance:
     - Nativity of the Theotokos - Tone 4